google/android-fhir/.github/ISSUE_TEMPLATE/code_health.md

 ---
-name:  Research
+name:  Code-Health
-about: Issues related to creation and managing of research tasks.
-Includes background, goal, and methodology.
+about: Can include issues related to Refactoring, Improving Testing, Infrastructure, Documentation or related.

 ---